 • toc— used to denote a table of contents entry.

-• poetry— used to denote a line in a work of poetry that is meant to formatted in stanzas or a way that is similar to a list.
+• poetry— used to denote a line in a work of poetry that is meant to be formatted in stanzas or a way that is similar to a list.

 Page numbers